Anthony Vasquez: Mariachis de Guadalajara

 On May 20, 2021, Vasquez signed with the Mariachis de Guadalajara of the Mexican League.
 He made 10 starts for Guadalajara in 2021, registering a 5–1 record and 4.39 ERA with 24 strikeouts across 53 1/3 innings of work.
 Vasquez was released by the Mariachis on September 23, 2022.

 After retiring from baseball, he became a financial planner.

-Scouting report
+Player profile

 Vasquez threw a fastball around 85 mph, a changeup at around 76 mph, and a curveball that sat around 70 mph.

 Personal life

 Vasquez's father, Rudy, works as a scout for the Los Angeles Angels of Anaheim.
 In November 2012, Vasquez underwent surgery to repair a cerebral arteriovenous malformation after a blood vessel in his brain ruptured.
 His relative, Chris Beene, is a major influence in his life.